Robert Bierenbaum: Confession

 At a parole hearing in December 2020, Bierenbaum confessed to strangling his wife and tossing her body out of an airplane while flying over the Atlantic Ocean.
 The hearing denied his parole.
 His next parole hearing was scheduled for November 2021.

 Medical practice status

 As a result of the New York state Medical Licensing Board's misconduct review following the court case, Bierenbaum surrendered his License to Practice medicine in November, 2000.
 In September 2002, New Jersey also revoked his medical practice license.

 In popular culture

-The Robert Bierenbaum case was featured by the television show Law and Order: Criminal Intent, in an episode entitled "The Good Doctor", which originally aired in November, 2001; in an episode of the French series Paris enquêtes criminelles; and in an episode of 20/20 in October 2021.
+The Robert Bierenbaum case was featured by the television show Law and Order: Criminal Intent, in an episode titled "The Good Doctor," which originally aired in November, 2001; in an episode of the French series Paris enquêtes criminelles; and in an episode of 20/20 in October 2021.

 Lisa DePaulo profiled the Bierenbaum case in her story, "Intimations of Murder" published in the September 2000 issue of Vanity Fair magazine.
 The case was featured in an episode of OWN series Devil You Know.